danielashworth/personal-training/README.md

-# Personal training repository
+# Spring personal training repository

-This repository is for personal training purposes.
+This repository is for learning about and experimenting with Spring features as part of my ongoing development.